 - In a 3- or 4-qt. slow cooker, combine the first nine ingredients; add pork.
 Cook, covered, on low 3-4 hours or until pork is tender.

 - Remove pork from slow cooker.
-Cut pork into bite-size pieces; return to slow cooker.
+Cut pork into bite-sized pieces; return to slow cooker.
 Serve with lime wedges and cilantro and, if desired, corn tortillas.
 Yield: 6 servings.

 Originally published as Slow Cooker Pork Pozole in Taste of Home February/March 2016, p72